rui314/mold/docs/mold.md

 ## ENVIRONMENT VARIABLES

+* `MOLD_JOBS`:
+  If this variable is set to `1`, only one process of `mold` runs actively.
+  A mold process invoked while other active mold process is running will wait before doing anything until the active process exits.

+  The purpose of this environment is to reduce the peak memory usage.
+Since mold is highly parallelized, there's no point to run it simultaneously.
+  If you run N instances of mold in parallel, it would take N times more time and N times more memory.
+If you run them serially, it would still take N more times to finish, but their peak memory usage is reduced to normal.

+  If your build system tend to invoke multiple linker processses simultaneously, you may want to try to set this environment variable to `1` see if it could improve overall performance.

+  Currently, any value other than `1` is silently ignored.

 * `MOLD_DEBUG`:
   If this variable is set to a non-empty string, `mold` embeds its command-line options to the output file's `.comment` section.